-The Department or local content entity may require a contractor, subcontractor or supplier to make arrangements for the execution of a bond or other form of security for the performance and observance of the obligations under this Act or any contract to which such a local content entity may be subject to.
+The department or local content entity may require a contractor, subcontractor or supplier to make arrangements for the execution of a bond or other form of security for the performance and observance of the obligations under this Act or any contract to which such a local content entity may be subject to.

-30. Incentives
+30. Incentives.

-The Minister may grant appropriate incentives to persons who comply with the requirements of this Act.
+- (1) The Minister may grant appropriate incentives to persons who comply with the requirements of this Act. - (2) The incentives under subsection (l) shall be spelt out in regulations made by the Minister.